 Translation Centres accredited in 2015 or 2017 have provided their first biennial progress report outlining their progress in continuing to operate as leading centres of collaboration that are excelling, at international level, in leadership and provision of evidence-based health care and training.

 To be accredited as an AHRTC or CIRH, interested groups are required to demonstrate competitiveness at the highest international levels across all relevant areas of health care.
 Accreditation is valid for up to five years.

-All applications for accreditation are reviewed by an international panel that use criteria for AHRTC or CIRH accreditation.
+All applications for accreditation are assessed by an international panel that use criteria for AHRTC or CIRH accreditation.
 Each panel provides NHMRC with a report following its assessment.
 These can be downloaded below.

 Information about previous opportunities is available below: